Danardi-L/TOKIO-LAB/README.md

-# 🧠 AI Chat App (Electron + Local LLM)
+# 🧠 TOKIO LAB

-A local chat AI app built with Electron.js and styled like LM Studio.
-Chat with LLaMA models (GGUF) **fully offline**, with slick UI and tuning options.
+A local chat AI app built with Electron.js.
+Chat with all AI models (GGUF) **fully offline**, with slick UI and tuning options.

 ---